 Do you make both consumer and industrial Magnifiers and Loupes

 pr Magnifiers and loupes can be very use and application and industry specific and there are many designs that go well beyond general vision enhancement and are used for critical measurements and high power inspection.
-We have a large seliection of both special use and general use magnifers and vision tools.
+We have a large selection of both special use and general use magnifiers and vision tools.
 Contact us if you do not see what your needs require.

 What is Depth of Field (DOF) ?